MuhammedSuhaib/Guess-the-Number-Game/README.md

-The provided code seems mostly fine for a basic number guessing game, but there are a few improvements and corrections to make the README and code clearer and more accurate.

-### 1. **Readme Improvements**:
-- The README mentions Java (JDK), but it's a Node.js-based project.
-You need to correct that as discussed before.
-Here’s a slightly revised version:

----

 ## Guess the Number Game

 Welcome to the **Guess the Number Game**!
 This is a console-based game written in **JavaScript** using **Node.js** where the player tries to guess a randomly generated number between 1 and 6.